Persecution of Buddhists: Sasanian Empire

-In 224 CE Zoroastrianism was made the official religion of Persia, and other religions were not tolerated, thus halting the spread of Buddhism westwards.
-In the 3rd century the Sassanids overran the Bactrian region, overthrowing Kushan rule, were persecuted with many of their stupas fired.
-Although strong supporters of Zoroastrianism, the Sassanids tolerated Buddhism and allowed the construction of more Buddhist monasteries.
-It was during their rule that the Lokottaravada followers erected the two Buddha statues at Bamiyan.
+In the 3rd century, the Sasanian Empire overran Bactria, overthrowing Kushan Empire.
+Although strong supporters of Zoroastrianism, the Sasanians tolerated Buddhism and allowed the construction of more vihāras.
+It was during their rule that Lokottaravādins erected the two Buddhas of Bamiyan.

-During the second half of the third century, the Zoroastrian high priest Kirder dominated the religious policy of the state.
-He ordered the destruction of several Buddhist monasteries in Afghanistan, since the amalgam of Buddhism and Zoroastrianism manifested in the form of a "Buddha-Mazda" deity appeared to him as heresy.
+During the second half of the third century, Kartir, the Zoroastrian mowbadān-mowbad of the Empire, dominated the state's official religious policy.
+He ordered the destruction of several Buddhist monasteries in Afghanistan, since the amalgam of Buddhism and Zoroastrianism manifested in the form of Buddha-Mazda appeared to him as heresy.
 Buddhism quickly recovered after his death.